DarkWizardCK-24/ByteFolio/README.md

 1. Reusable Components 🧩: Modular React components for easy maintenance and scalability.
 2. Tailwind CSS Styling 🎨: Beautiful, responsive design with Tailwind’s utility-first approach.
 3. Vercel Hosting 🚀: Fast, reliable deployment with automatic scaling.
+4. Accessible Links 🔗: Screen-reader-friendly navigation and external links (GitHub, LinkedIn, etc.).
+5. Smooth Animations 🎉: Engaging transitions and hover effects for a premium experience.
+6. Cross-Platform 🌐: Optimized for desktop, tablet, and mobile browsers.

-4. Comprehensive Sections 📋:
+# 📋 Comprehensive Sections

 1. 🛠️ Experience: Highlight your professional journey with detailed work history.
 2. 🎓 Education: Showcase your academic background.
 3. 🏆 Certifications: Display your professional achievements.
 4. 💻 Projects: Feature your best projects with links to demos and repositories.
 5. 🧠 Skills: List your technical skills with visual flair.

-5. Accessible Links 🔗: Screen-reader-friendly navigation and external links (GitHub, LinkedIn, etc.).
-6. Smooth Animations 🎉: Engaging transitions and hover effects for a premium experience.
-7. Cross-Platform 🌐: Optimized for desktop, tablet, and mobile browsers.

 # 🛠️ Tech Stack